Storage state machine

 A standard state machine is characterized by sets of states (as inputs) stored in registers, instructions on how the states should transition, and the resultant states (as outputs) stored as new values in the same registers.
 The below figure demonstrates a standard state machine.

-State machine can be monolithic, where it is a prototype of one particular computation, while others may specialise with certain types of computations.
+Some state machines can be monolithic, serving as prototypes for a specific computation, while others may specialize in performing multiple computations of the same type.
 Depending on the computational algorithm, a state machine may have to run through a number of state transitions before producing the desired output.
 Iterations of the same sequence of operations may be required, to the extend that most common state machines are cyclic by nature.

 The Storage SM is in fact a micro-processor with both the firmware and the hardware parts.

-The Main SM’s instructions, or Storage Actions, are parsed to the Storage SM Executor for execution in compliance with the rules and logic specified in the JSON-file.
+The Main SM’s instructions, or Storage Actions, are passed to the Storage SM executor for execution in compliance with the rules and logic specified in the JSON-file.

 The hardware part uses another novel language, called Polynomial Identity Language (PIL), which is also developed by the team and especially designed for the zkProver, because almost all state machines express computations in terms of polynomials.
 State transitions in state machines must satisfy computation-specific polynomial identities.